-And idgaf what anyone thinks about how I look, how I dress, how I swear, how I wear my hair, how I live my life…
+And idgaf what anyone thinks about how I look, how I swear, how I wear my hair, how I live my life…

-As I began to grow into my dread headed, earth goddess, hippy mamma self I followed a random whim… The next logical (to me) step, and went to massage school.
+As I began to grow into my dread headed, earth goddess, hippy mamma self I followed what felt like a whim… The next logical (to me) step, and went to massage school.

-Massage school led directly to a 4 year acupuncture apprenticeship.
-Which I said goodbye to right around the halfway mark, leaving behind the life I knew to start a life with the love that would later bring the next 3 beautiful tiny humans into the world with me.
+Massage school led to an acupuncture apprenticeship, which halfway through led to me meeting the man that would bring 3 beautiful tiny humans into the world with me.

-While I wasn’t any kind of crazy but crazy in love, I was indeed without a career path now.
-So… to the camera store we went.
+Having said goodbye to my apprenticeship to start a life with him, I found myself without a career path.
+So, off to the camera store we went.
 He told me to stay home with my little one and do the thing I’d always wanted to do, learn how to make photographs.